Melania Trump’s Blue Ralph Lauren Dress Worn January 20: Jackie Kennedy Look On Inauguration Day [Photos]

-Melania Trump wore a blue Ralph Lauren jacket and dress — along with matching powder blue shoes — that immediately put viewers in mind of Jackie Kennedy, due to the cut of the Ralph Lauren jacket.
+Melania Trump wore a blue Ralph Lauren jacket and dress, along with matching powder blue shoes, that immediately put viewers in mind of Jackie Kennedy due to the cut of the Ralph Lauren jacket.
 As reported by WWD, the ensemble that Melania chose to wear for the Inauguration Day ceremonies on January 20 was actually a pale blue cashmere Ralph Lauren outfit.
 With Mrs. Trump being a former model, all eyes were on Melania in terms of Trump’s fashion choices for her Inauguration look.

 Melania kept up the theme of the powder blue coloring as Mrs. Trump handed First Lady Michelle Obama a blue box from Tiffany & Co., the iconic jewelry store.

 Mrs. Trump’s blue color for her Ralph Lauren dress and jacket differed from the red tie that President-elect Trump chose to wear.
-President Obama, meanwhile, wore a signature blue tie, whilst Mrs. Obama wore a deep red-colored dress.
-Therefore, there wasn’t all red on the side of the Trumps and there wasn’t all blue on the side of the Obamas.
+President Obama, meanwhile, wore a signature blue tie, while Mrs. Obama wore a deep red-colored dress.
+Therefore, there wasn’t all red on the side of the Trumps, and there wasn’t all blue on the side of the Obamas.

 As seen in the above photo, President Obama and Mrs. Obama greeted President-elect Trump and Melania at the White House as the foursome posed for photos.
-Mrs. Trump gave a wide smile, and not Melania’s standard smoldering “smize” (smiling with her eyes) and sizzling stare that Mrs. Trump is known for giving the camera at times.
-Instead, Mrs. Trump was praised for donning powder blue gloves, matching pumps and her blue dress that seemed appropriate for the rainy weather in Washington, on Friday, January 20.
+Mrs. Trump gave a wide smile and not Melania’s standard smoldering “smize” (smiling with her eyes) and sizzling stare that Mrs. Trump is known for giving the camera at times.
+Instead, Mrs. Trump was praised for donning powder blue gloves, matching pumps, and her blue dress that seemed appropriate for the rainy weather in Washington on Friday, January 20.

 With so much controversy surrounding which specific designers would dress Melania and which ones refused to dress Mrs. Trump, the fact that Ralph Lauren was a fashion choice for Melania was duly noted by fashion aficionados and politicos alike.